LuHG18/StatisticalRethinking.md/chapters/chapter3.md

 > when just describing the posterior distribution, using the mean, median, and mode is fine. however, if we're making a decision to accept or reject a hypothesis then a point estimate should definitely be supported with the use of the correct loss function.

+### Sampling

+Every Bayesian model has the ability to generate new data.
+1. able to simulate observations
+2. estimate parameters from observations

+We can now ask the question:

+> If this model I built is true, what kind of data would I expect to see?

+This is because we have a full posterior distribution we can sample from and then compare to our observed data.